-Why not take advantage of all this energy and host a “March-Madness” themed fundraiser?
+Why not take advantage of all this energy and host a March-Madness themed fundraiser?
 This could be the perfect time to introduce your organization and cause to a new audience.
 Bring madness in March to high school fundraising.

 Of course, a school basketball team fundraiser makes a lot of sense during March Madness…but your organization does not have to have basketball as part of its mission.
 The basketball theme just provides a creative platform and some fun ideas to include in your fundraising campaign.